All Stood Still

-"All Stood Still" is Ultravox's fourth and final single from Vienna, the band's first album with Midge Ure, released on Chrysalis Records on 29 May 1981.
+"All Stood Still" is Ultravox's fourth and final single from Vienna (1980), the band's first album with Midge Ure, released on Chrysalis Records on 29 May 1981.

-The single, on the back of "Vienna"'s success, hit No. 8 on the UK Singles Chart, giving Ultravox their second top-ten hit.
+The single debuted on the UK Singles Chart in June 1981 — two months after the chart run of the massive hit "Vienna" — and peaked at no. 8 in the same month, giving Ultravox their second of three Top Ten hits.

 The B-sides are two original instrumentals.
 "Keep Torque-ing" is listed on the Rare, Vol. 1 compilation as "Keep Talking"; it is generally accepted that the latter was the correct name for the track.
 This track was a cassette recording during rehearsals.